sandialabs/seacas/README.md

 A snapshot of [zoltan_distrib\_v3.83.tar.gz](http://www.cs.sandia.gov/Zoltan/Zoltan_download.html) is provided in seacas/packages/zoltan.
 This will be built automatically as part of the SEACAS build process.

 #### HDF5
 If you are using the netcdf-4 capability in the netcdf library or are using the MatIO library for conversion of exodus to/from matlab format, then you will need the hdf5 library.

+**
+It is recommended at this time that you do *not* use the hdf5-1.10.X release series.
+Please use the hdf5-1.8.X releases.
+**

 The hdf5 library is used for the netcdf4 capability in netcdf which in turn is used by exodus.
 The netcdf4 capability is typically used for